Traveling to Barcelona as a solo female traveler? Are you looking to also explore the Costa Brava region?

 - Barcelona is the capital city of Catalonia, and home of La Generalitat de Catalunya, the Catalan government, located in Jaume I Square, in front of the Barcelona City Hall.

-- Catalonia has its own flag made of 4 red stripes over a golden background, its own language and traditions, like the fun pooping log at Christmas.
+- Catalonia has its own flag made of 4 red stripes over a golden background, and its own language and traditions, like the fun pooping log at Christmas.
 You may see a version of the Catalan flag hanging from many balconies across Catalonia that has a blue triangle and a white star on one end.
-This is the independentist flag of Catalonia.
+This is the pro-independence flag of Catalonia.

 - The public education system in Catalonia is taught in Catalan and all students learn Spanish.
 It is not possible to be Catalan and not speak Spanish, everyone in Catalonia is bilingual.
 If anyone tells you Catalans don’t speak Spanish you can be 100% sure they are lying.
 Local radio stations, the TV and people in the streets, in stores and in all settings speak both languages and public signs are written in both Catalan and Spanish.
-If a person speaks to you in Catalan and you only speak Spanish, you can simply ask them to repeat it in Spanish and I am sure they will.
+If a person speaks to you in Catalan and you only speak Spanish, you can simply ask them to repeat it in Spanish and they will.

-- Although Catalonia is a region of Spain, some well known Spanish traditions are not relevant to Catalans.
+- Although Catalonia is a region of Spain, some well known Spanish traditions are not applicable to Catalans.
 For example, we don’t dance flamenco in Catalonia, that is a tradition primarily from the south of Spain, and we do not support or even allow bullfighting, this cruel sport was actually banned in Catalonia in 2010, no bullfight has taken place since then (despite the Constitutional Court overturned that ban) and the city’s only bullfighting ring was turned into a shopping mall in 2011 (you can find it near Placa Espanya).
 While you can find some flamenco schools and high quality “tablaos” in Barcelona, they are not a Catalan tradition.

 Fun and interesting facts about Barcelona